 Many people read about Bipolar 2 in the mass media and self-diagnose, when they should just take a bipolar disorder test with an experienced psychiatrist.
 Only then will they understand if they truly experience bipolar symptoms and what the appropriate treatments may be.

 What is the difference between Bipolar 1 and Bipolar Type 2?
 Let’s look at some definitions:

 Bipolar 1: Where the individual has experienced episode(s) of mania, with or without a history of depressive disorders.

 Bipolar 2: Where the individual has experienced episode(s) of both hypomania and depression (and has never experienced an episode of mania or had psychotic episodes).

 This is why Bipolar II disorder is sometimes known as “soft” bipolar.
 Depression is present, but instead of mania, the person suffers from hypomania – a milder form of mania.

-So one way of understanding the differences between hard and soft bipolar, or Type I Bipolar and Type II Bipolar, is to understand the differences between MANIA and HYPOMANIA.
+So, one way of understanding the differences between hard and soft bipolar, or Type I Bipolar and Type II Bipolar, is to understand the differences between MANIA and HYPOMANIA.

 “Mania” is a high mood that is of distinct severity and where the individual is often psychotic in the sense of having delusions and/or hallucinations.

-“Hypomania” comes from the Greek and means “less than mania”.
+“Hypomania” comes from Greek and means “less than mania”.
 It describes a high that is less severe than a manic episode and without any psychotic features such as misinterpretation of events.